Subclinical Hypothyroidism Symptoms, Causes, and Treatment 2023

 Grade 1 and Grade 2 subclinical hypothyroidism

-can be classified as grade 1 and grade 2, subclinical hypothyroidism.
+Health experts classified subclinical hypothyroidism in to grade 1 and grade 2, subclinical hypothyroidism.

 When blood tests show 4.5-9.9 mIU/L TSH values it’s called grade 1 subclinical hypothyroidism, whereas when TSH values show the range of 10 mIU/L or more, it is an indication of grade 2 subclinical hypothyroidism.
 More or less, 90% of individuals with subclinical hypothyroidism have lower than 10 mIU/L TSH values.